Skip to content

 • Orphan SIDs — a node with no edges is a system that’s running but not integrated with anything else.
 May be a quiet test system, or a system whose integration partners aren’t monitored.

-• Tenants drifting from their HANA system — multi-tenant HANA produces edges from the parent system to each tenant.
+• HANA tenants drifting from their HANA system — multi-tenant HANA produces edges from the parent system to each tenant.
 Missing tenant edges indicate either tenant outage or audit-log gap.
+The HANA-tagged DB partners specifically use slow tenant SQL queries (>1000 ms) as a warning signal; a tenant lighting up with orange in its ring after a deploy points at slow-query regressions.

 • Unexpected external partners — saprouter peer_hostname entries that don’t match the documented partner list are the strongest signal of an unauthorized external integration.